apache/tvm/docs/langref/relay/expressions.rst

 Let Binding
 ~~~~~~~~~~~

-An immutable variable binding, allows the user to bind an
+A let binding is an immutable variable binding, allowing the user
-expression to a name.
+to bind an expression to a name.
 A let binding contains a local variable,
-an optional type annotation, a value, and body expression
+an optional type annotation, a value, and a body expression
-which may reference the bound identifier.
+that may reference the bound identifier.

 We will first introduce a single binding without
 type annotations: